AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### Kubernetes Cluster

-For mode information please check the Anaxes Shipyard documentation on [running a cluster](https://github.com/Alfresco/alfresco-anaxes-shipyard/blob/master/docs/running-a-cluster.md).
+For more information please check the Anaxes Shipyard documentation on [running a cluster](https://github.com/Alfresco/alfresco-anaxes-shipyard/blob/master/docs/running-a-cluster.md).

 Resource requirements for AWS:
 * A VPC and cluster with 5 nodes.
 Each node should be a m4.xlarge EC2 instance.